-The request identifier correlates a Notify command with the NotificationRequest that triggered it.
-A RequestIdentifier is a hexadecimal string; length MUST not exceed 32 characters.
+The request identifier correlates a Notify command with the NotificationRequest (includes notification request embedded in connection handling primitives) that triggered it.
+A RequestIdentifier is a hexadecimal string; length MUST NOT exceed 32 characters.
 RequestIdentifiers are compared as strings rather than numerical values.
 The string "0" is reserved for reporting of persistent events in the case where no NotificationRequest has been received yet (see Section 7.3.2).